I Married Myself

 I'm coming upon a year anniversary of this special night.
 I will be in Europe.
 I will celebrate.

 In the last year I have gotten close to amazing people, particularly one.
 I have been entranced for awhile, on and off.
 My heart has been broken, several times.
 I have lost and refound myself, several times.

 I finally got myself a ring, (rolling eyes emoji) I can't believe I procrastinated with the ring...
 I'm glad my wife didn't make a big deal about it.
 I got a beautiful tattoo I truly love, in Leon, Nicaragua while on a surf trip with 3 girlfriends.
 An indigenous friend told me to never get a tattoo that encircles and cuts off a whole part the skin.
 So, I got two incomplete bands.
 So much meaning...
 As I have discovered, after nearly a year of marriage, it is, and will never be, complete.

 This first year of marriage has been far from perfect.
 It has been special, sweet, fun.
 It has also been profoundly difficult, hard to maintain, and there was a serious learning curve.
 Falling asleep with (just) myself most nights has been the hardest.
 My guru said to snuggle up with a body pillow.
 A body pillow does not radiate heat, play with my hair, and tell me everything is going to be okay.

 In the early and difficult days, Bama said, "I think you need to get a tattoo of a tractor."
 Whhhhaaaaaaaaaaaaaaaaaaaaa?

 "They take a little while to start up in the morning, but by the end of the day, they just get the work done."

-Note: when asking permission from Bama to publish this post I received the following gem in response.
+Note: when asking permission from Bama to publish this post I received the above motorcycle-selfie gem in response.